Are your deals turning into ghost stories? 9 ways to minimize the risk of prospect ghosting

 Not only is taking things to a more personal level a great selling technique, but the person you’re reaching out to can also vouch for your company.
 By getting involved and making the introduction, they’re sending the message that they think it’s worthwhile for both parties.

-Being totally straightforward and honest, especially in sales, can be super scary.
+Being totally straightforward and honest, especially in sales, can be nerve-wrenching.
 It’s also one of the best ways to build strong prospect relationships.
 If you’ve tried the less aggressive methods to no avail, it’s time to bring in the big guns.
 Reach out with straight-up honesty and ask the prospect if you should remove their contact record from your CRM.

-Woah.
+Oof.
 This might sound intense, but it doesn’t have to be:

-I wanted to do one more reach out, just in case we’re getting our wires crossed.
+I wanted to do one more check-in, just in case we’re getting our wires crossed.
 I’ve sent you a couple of emails without any responses, and I don’t want to become that awkward, annoying salesperson.
 Can you let me know if you’d like me to close out your client record?